Seven Holiday Tips

 - Eat before you eat.
 Don’t skip meals or snacks earlier in the day to "save" calories and carbs for the large holiday feast later on.
 If you skip meals, it will be harder to keep your blood glucose in control.
 Also, if you arrive somewhere hungry, you will be more likely to overeat.

 - Bring what you like.
 Don't spend time worrying about what will be served.
 Offer to bring your favorite diabetes-friendly dish.
-It could be a low-sugar or low-fat version of recipe.
 If you count carbs, check your recipe’s nutrition facts so you know how big a serving is and how many carbs it has.

 - Drink in moderation.
 If you drink alcohol, remember to eat something beforehand to prevent low blood glucose levels later.
-Whether it’s a glass of eggnog or red wine, holiday drinks can add a significant amount of calories to your holiday intake.
+Whether it’s a glass of red wine or a beer, holiday drinks can add a significant amount of calories to your holiday intake.
 Keep it to no more than 1 drink for women and 2 drinks for men.

 - Stay active.
 One reason that we have problems managing diabetes and weight during the holidays is our lack of physical activity.
 Sure, the holidays are busy, but plan time into each day for exercise and don’t break your routine.
 Make the holidays an active time!